SAP-samples/ui5con-2026-fiori-building-blocks/exercises/ex1/README.md

 ## Exercise 1.8 - Add SAPUI5 integration cards

 SAPUI5 Integration Cards are lightweight UI components defined primarily by a manifest.json descriptor.
 They support multiple card types (List, Object, Analytical, etc.), data binding via JSON, OData requests, and action handling.
-Because they are metadata-driven, you can integrate them into a Fiori elements freestyle page by simply referencing the manifest file in a card widget tag.
+Because they are metadata-driven, you can integrate them into a SAP Fiori elements freestyle page by simply referencing the manifest file in a card widget tag.
 This enables rapid assembly of dashboard-like layouts.

 Explore available types and configuration options using the [SAPUI5 Card Explorer](https://ui5.sap.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html):
 ![image](images/cardexplorer.png)